jonfriskics/PythonFlask-JobBoard/tasks.md

 - `employer.html`
 - `review.html`

-Next create a new folder called `admin` in the `templates` folder, then create the following files:
+Next, create a new folder called `admin` in the `templates` folder, then create the following files:
 - `index.html`
 - `create.html`

 ## 2.4 - Template Files HTML
-@pytest.mark.template-files-html Locate the `templates.html` file in the the root of the project.
+@pytest.mark.template-files-html Locate the `templates.html` file in the root of the project.
 To prevent having to write all HTML from scratch the HTML structure of several of the template files is given here.
 Each block has a comment that describes what HTML file, the HTML block, needs to be copied too.
 Copy each block to the correct file.

 ## 2.5 - Extend Base Layout

-@pytest.mark.extend-base-layout Each of the files list below needs to extend the base layout.
+@pytest.mark.extend-base-layout Each of the files listed below needs to extend the base layout.
 This can be done by adding an `extends` directive with `{% %}` template syntax to the top of each file.

 - `job.html`
 - `employer.html`